vnstr/SuperSplit/README.md

 # SuperSplit
-This is a split that supports shielding (" ", ' ' and \).
+This is a split that supports shielding (" ", ' ' and backslash).